cisco-ce/roomos.cisco.com/doc/MTR/WebexCall.md

 For more information on sharing, read the **Content sharing** section [here](https://roomos.cisco.com/doc/MTR/GetStartedMTR).

+### Webex Webinars

+You can join a Webex Webinar as an attendee when the device is included in the invitation.

+More information on about [Webex Webinars as an attendee](https://help.webex.com/z7jt86/).

 ## Limitations

 These features are not available during the meeting: whiteboarding, gesture recognition, Apple AirPlay, Device Assistant (wake-word based local commands, for example "Ok webex, increase my volume"), Proximity, briefing and classroom mode.